THURSDAYS THIS FALL

-Cancellations received in writing by April 6 will receive full refunds; this applies only to those who registered for the series.
+Cancellations received in writing by October 5 will receive full refunds; this applies only to those who registered for the entire series of four lectures.
 No refunds will be made after this date.
 Refunds cannot be given for individual lectures.

 Lectures are held at the Friday Center, which offers ample free parking.
 The Friday Center is located approximately three miles east of the UNC-Chapel Hill campus, just off Highway 54 East (Raleigh Road).
 The Center is a short distance from Interstate 40 (from Raleigh, I-40 exit 273A; from Greensboro, I-40 exit 273).
 See Map and Directions to the Friday Center.